 This goes doubly for those in the taxi industry.
 Cabbies, minicab drivers, coach drivers and the like who choose to use a dash cam must inform every passenger who enters their vehicle that a dash cam is in use, or face potentially harsh legal consequences.

 Can dash cam footage be used in court?

-In 2015 the UK courts saw its first jail sentence handed out off the back of incriminating dash cam footage.
+In 2015 the UK courts saw the first jail sentence handed out off the back of incriminating dash cam footage.
 The dangerous driver wasn't caught red-handed by police, but instead was only arrested after police were shown dash cam footage from a concerned citizen.

-You'll frequently see dash cam footage on local news websites as communities use it to work on tracking down law-breakers.
+You'll often see dash cam footage on local news websites as communities use it to work on tracking down law-breakers.
 Police have also begun using dash cam footage to aid in pleas for witnesses.
 In 2017 alone dash cam footage helped bring to justice a Humberside hit-and-runner, a Yorkshire dangerous driver, a West Yorkshire road rage assault, a Surrey roadside scam and a West Midlands carjacking - and these are just the cases that we know of.

 Get more information about staying within the law - check out our guide to driving offences and penalty fines.

 Incriminating footage is a two-way street

 Most people's prime motive behind picking up a dash cam is to protect themselves legally should something untoward happen.
 However, you should also beware that that same footage can be used against you.

 Should you be pulled over by the police for a motoring violation they can ask for you to present your dash cam footage for review.
 For example a debate over just how far over the speed limit you were going can be quickly settled by footage from a dash cam with GPS tracking.